cagdaseksi/ActivityIndicator/README.md

 # ActivityIndicator
-How To Display An Activity Indicator In xCode 9 (Swift 4)
+How To Display An Activity Indicator In xCode 10, with swift.

 ![swift Activity Indicator](https://i.ibb.co/PmJCHNw/1-min.png)